MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/windows-time-service/How-the-Windows-Time-Service-Works.md

 -   The amount of CPU and network resources available to the Windows Time service

 > [!IMPORTANT]
 > Prior to Windows Server 2016, the W32Time service was not designed to meet time-sensitive application needs.
 However, updates to Windows Server 2016 now allow you to implement a solution for 1ms accuracy in your domain.
-See [Windows 2016 Accurate Time](accurate-time.md) and  [Windows Time Service support boundary for high-accuracy environments](support-boundary.md) for more information.
+See [Windows 2016 Accurate Time](accurate-time.md) and  [Support boundary to configure the Windows Time service for high-accuracy environments](support-boundary.md) for more information.

 Computers that synchronize their time less frequently or are not joined to a domain are configured, by default, to synchronize with time.windows.com.
 Therefore, it is impossible to guarantee time accuracy on computers that have intermittent or no network connections.